 Songs you’ve heard before should sound like a new experience and you shouldn’t have to use full volume to do so.
-By all accounts Sony captures all these traits and then some in their MDR-1RNC headset.
+By all accounts, Sony captures all these traits and then some in their MDR-1RNC headset.

-Sony features an automated AINC noise cancellation function with Dual Noise Sensor technology to boast up to 99% reduction of ambient noise.
+Sony features an automated AINC noise cancellation function with Dual Noise Sensor technology to boost up to 99% reduction of ambient noise.
 Comfortable ear pads and a lightweight design under 11 ounces make for a pair of headphones that can be worn for hours while listening to old tunes for what seems like the first time.

-For the most part those who purchased the Sony MDR 1RNC couldn’t be happier with their audio investment.
+For the most part, those who purchased the Sony MDR 1RNC couldn’t be happier with their audio investment.
 (For the latest prices and discounts, check here).

 #5 AKG K490C